Innokin revisits the iconic Endura series to impressive effect.

 Although not as small as comparable MTL kits out there, the T22 Pro does benefit from a larger battery capacity meaning less time charging, so it just depends whether you value battery life over a more compact vape kit.

 In short, this would be a great option for an MTL vaper looking for an all-day-vape that will rarely need charging.
 The 1.7ohm T18E pro coils work particularly well with nic salts too, which only adds to this kits appeal.

 Like What You’ve Read?

-If you enjoyed reading this review, why not use the social buttons below and share it with your vaping friends?
+If you enjoyed reading this review, why not share it with your vaping friends?